StethoSpeech/StethoSpeech-code/README.md

    Use input non-audible murmurs (NAMs) and their corresponding text files to train an ASR engine using [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner).

 2. **Generate Aligned Speech**:
    Use any state-of-the-art Text-to-Speech (TTS) model.
-Pass the text and extracted durations to the pre-trained TTS to generate aligned speech with NAMs in a voice of interest.
+Pass the text and extracted durations from the aligner to the pre-trained TTS to generate aligned speech with NAMs in a voice of interest.
 For the paper, we relied on the [FastSpeech2 TTS model](https://github.com/ming024/FastSpeech2).

 ---